Some initial thoughts on the merger of the businesses of Carlsberg UK and the Marston’s Beer Company.

-The United States represented the largest market for Newcastle Brown Ale by 2001, with annual sales of over 300,000 hectolitres.
+The United States represented the largest market for Newcastle Brown Ale by 2001, with annual sales of 350,000 hectolitres.
 However sales in Britain were “well down”, according to a Scottish & Newcastle executive.

 The Tyne Brewery was closed in May 2005.
 Production of Newcastle Brown Ale was relocated to the Federation Brewery in nearby Dunston, Gateshead.

 Newcastle Brown Ale was among the top fifty highest-selling beers in the United States in 2006.